Thermal photon production in Gubser inviscid relativistic fluid dynamics: Photon production

 \section{Photon production}

-In this inviscid hydrodynamics setting, we assume that the relaxation time of the plasma is much shorter than the characteristic length and time scales of the evolution (e.g. inverse time and spatial gradients), such that the medium is always locally close to equilibrium, and entropy production is insignificant.
-We correspondingly assume that the production of photons at each spacetime point is given by the equilibrium thermal emission rate of quark-gluon plasma~\cite{Kapusta:1991qp, Aurenche:1998nw, Arnold:2001ms,Ghiglieri:2013gia,Gale:2014dfa,Hidaka:2015ima,Ghiglieri:2016tvj,Ce:2022fot, Jackson:2019yao}.
+In this inviscid hydrodynamics setting, we assume that the relaxation time of the plasma is much shorter than the characteristic length and time scales of the evolution (e.g. inverse gradients), such that the medium is always locally close to equilibrium, and entropy production is neglected.
+We correspondingly assume that the production of photons at each spacetime point is given by the equilibrium thermal emission rate of quark-gluon plasma, $k d \Gamma_{\gamma}/d^3 \mathbf{k}$~\cite{Kapusta:1991qp, Aurenche:1998nw, Arnold:2001ms,Ghiglieri:2013gia,Gale:2014dfa,Hidaka:2015ima,Ghiglieri:2016tvj,Ce:2022fot, Jackson:2019yao} for photons of momentum $\mathbf{k}$.
 Because absorption is minimal, the photon energy spectrum is obtained by the convolution of the thermal emission rate with the temperature and flow velocity profile:

 where both $T$ and $u^\mu$ are functions of $\tau$ and $r$.
-The theta function $\Theta(T>T_{\textrm{min}})$ cuts off photon emission at a minimum temperature $T_{\textrm{min}}$, to account for the breakdown of hydrodynamics and the reduction of photon emission after the quark-gluon plasma recombines into hadrons.
+The theta function $\Theta(T>T_{\textrm{min}})$ cuts off photon emission at a minimum temperature $T_{\textrm{min}}$ to account for the breakdown of hydrodynamics and the reduction of photon emission after the quark-gluon plasma recombines into hadrons.
 It is typical that values between 100 and 150~MeV are used for $T_{\textrm{min}}$ when studying photon production in heavy-ion collisions~\cite{Gale:2021emg,Schafer:2021slz,Kim:2016ylr,Garcia-Montero:2019kjk,Monnai:2022hfs}.

-Using the quark-gluon plasma thermal photon emission rate from Ref.~\cite{Arnold:2001ms} and Equations~\ref{eq:T_Gubser} and \ref{eq:flow_Gubser} for the temperature and flow velocity profile, we can evaluate the photon emission from the plasma numerically.
+Using the quark-gluon plasma thermal photon emission rate from Ref.~\cite{Arnold:2001ms} and Equations~\ref{eq:T_Gubser} and \ref{eq:flow_Gubser} for the temperature and flow velocity profile, we can evaluate numerically the photon emission from the plasma.
 We decompose the photon momentum $K^\mu$ in the usual cylindrical-hyperbolic coordinates with the rapidity $y_M=\ln[(K^t-K^z)/(K^t+K^z)]/2$ characterizing the momentum along the collision axis, and $k_T$ and $\phi$ used in the transverse plane.
 We focus on photons with momentum perpendicular to the collision axis, $y_M=0$, in which case $E=k_T$ is the energy of the photons.
-We compute the photon energy spectrum per unit momentum rapidity, which is finite even for a plasma with an infinite extent in the longitudinal direction: $1/(2\pi E) dN/dE dy_M$.
+We compute the photon energy spectrum per unit momentum rapidity, which is finite even for a plasma with an infinite extent in the longitudinal direction: $\left.
+1/(2\pi E) dN/dE dy_M \right|_{y_M=0}$.